Hanover Terrace Gesamtkunstwerk

 2009 – 2010

 A small-scale project in a private home in a John Nash terrace, linking the ground floor, entrance hall and first floor, and upper levels of the house together through a series of interventions in the form of integral artworks conceived as a 'necklace of experiences'.

-The vision for the project was located in Brian's ideology of Gesamtkunswerk, "all-embracing work of art", where the wide range of media in which he works harmonise to become a three-dimensional creation: a specially-designed carpet leads the visitor from ground to first floor via a sweeping staircase, to a room with stained glass fanlight, windows and skylight, an interrelated Venetian glass smalti mosaic floor, painted and gold leaf-covered panels and cast-bronze door handles, all connected through by Clarke's signature calligraphic, linear extemporisation.
-The mosaic artwork continues onto the floor and across the walls of the bathroom, where a stained glass window with a text by Baudelaire, rendered in the owner's handwriting, transmits blue light across the glass mosaic.
-It fulfils the Austrian owner's brief of turning an unpreposessing corner of a fine house into an encompassing artistic event reminiscent of the Wiener Werkstatte.
+The vision for the project was located in Brian's ideology of Gesamtkunswerk, "all-embracing work of art", where the wide range of media in which he works harmonise to become an environment in itself: a specially-designed woolen carpet, bordered by a fragmented Greek key and traversed by his signature line, leads the visitor from ground to first floor via a sweeping staircase, to a room with stained glass fanlight, windows and skylight, an interrelated hand-cut Venetian glass smalti mosaic floor, painted and gold leaf-covered wall panels and doors with individually designed cast-bronze door handles, all connected through by Clarke's signature calligraphic line.
+The mosaic artwork continues into the rooms adjacent to the landing, covering the floor and the walls of the bathroom, where a stained glass window with a text by Baudelaire, rendered in the owner's handwriting, transmits blue light across the mosaic.
+It fulfils the Austrian owner's brief of turning an unprepossessing corner of a fine house into an encompassing artistic event reminiscent of the Wiener Werkstatte.